solo-io/gloo/docs/content/installation/enterprise/_index.md

 {{% /notice %}}

 <details>
-<summary>Special Instructions to Install Gloo Edge Enterprise on Kind</summary>
+<summary>Special Instructions to Install Gloo Gateway Enterprise on Kind</summary>
 If you followed the cluster setup instructions for Kind <a href="{{< versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/#kind" >}}">here</a>, then you should have exposed custom ports 31500 (for http) and 32500 (https) from your cluster's Docker container to its host machine.
 The purpose of this is to make it easier to access your service endpoints from your host workstation.
-Use the following custom installation for Gloo Edge to publish those same ports from the proxy as well.
+Use the following custom installation for Gloo Gateway to publish those same ports from the proxy as well.

 ```bash
 cat <<EOF | glooctl install gateway enterprise --license-key YOUR_LICENSE_KEY --values -